 Dogs pant often, or at least it seems that way.
 Panting in dogs is generally considered healthy, especially after a long walk, play sessions, or any physical activity.
-However, excessive panting is different and it causes owners to wonder, why is my dog panting so much?
-Unfortunately, there are
+However, seeing your dog excessively panting is different.
+To find out if your dog is panting in a healthy or unhealthy manner, we've outlined some things you need to know below.

 Why Do Dogs Pant?

-A dog pants for the same reasons humans sweat – trying to lower the body’s temperature.
+A dog pants for the same reasons humans sweat – trying to lower the body's temperature.
 This is usually because the dog has been active and needs to cool down.
-However, there are a few other reasons why your dog may be breathing heavily.
-It’s always important to assess your dog’s situation carefully.
+However, there are a few other reasons for your dog's excessive panting.
+Since dogs can't tell us what's wrong, dog owners have to pay attention to a dog's body language and learn how to calm a panting dog.
+Let's go over some of the most common reasons a dog pants.

-Dogs Need to Cooldown Somehow
+Dogs Need to Cool Down

-When dogs pant, they are quickly releasing the hot air from their lungs and replacing it with cold external air.
+According to the AKC, the normal temperature of a dog is between 99.5 and 102.5°F. When dogs pant, they are quickly releasing the hot air from their lungs and replacing it with cold external air.
 This speeds up any evaporation of water in their mouth, upper respiratory tract, and tongue.
-When the water evaporates it regulates a dog’s body temperature and successfully cools them down.
-According to the AKC, the normal temperature of a dog is between 99.5 and 102.5°F.
+When the water evaporates it regulates a dog's body temperature and successfully cools them down.

 Anxiety or Stress

 If a dog is feeling anxious or fearful, stress hormones like adrenaline and cortisol may also raise the body temperature and trigger panting in the dog.
-A few other clues you may notice along with panting due to anxiety are:
+A few other clues you may notice along with heavy panting due to anxiety are:

 - Pacing